Go Back Email Link

 Western Waffle Quiche

 • The onion mixture is going to take 10-15 minutes to cook, so in the meantime, you can prepare your pan and waffles.
 Cover a baking dish (with sides) with aluminum foil.
-These quiches are messy and stick like crazy, so you may want to brush a wee bit of melted butter or oil over the aluminum foil.
+These quiches are messy and stick like crazy, so you may want to brush a wee bit of melted butter over the aluminum foil.
 (Don't forget to stir the onions every few minutes.)

 Western Waffle Quiche